craigwongva/gs-kibana/README.md

 You should do re-runs sparingly, because letsencrypt has a certificate generation rate limit of 20 certificates per week.

-TODO: Refine the above /etc/letsencrypt path.
-Which directories actually need to be deleted to enable certificate re-generation (as opposed to automatic certificate renewal)?
+Note: There are directories below /etc/letsencrypt which don't need to be deleted before a re-run.
+For example, the 'int' or 'stage' directories below /etc/letsencrypt probably don't need to be deleted before regenerating the 'test' files.
+On the other hand, there are directories below /etc/letsencrypt which are sensed by the letsencrypt executable, which are used to discern whether a certificate is to be renewed or regenerated.
+I think the /etc/letsencrypt/live folder needs to be deleted before regenerating, but I am not sure.

 ## Installing Kibana/nginx
 The purpose of this step is to install Kibana plus nginx, connecting to a pre-existing Elasticsearch cluster.